Parsifal-M/backstage-opa-plugins/plugins/opa-backend/README.md

 # opa-backend

-This is the OPA Backend Plugin!
+This serves as the OPA Backend Plugin, eventually to route all your OPA needs through!

 // TODO: Add more information here